nvbnb17/nvbnb17.github.io/_pages/projects-board-game.md

 <div style="flex:1 1 250px; min-width:250px;">
 <h2>First Year Project Game - 3D Platformer</h2>
 <p>
-I was tasked with creating a 3D level design for the second module of my first year in University.
-The assets created in this level were done using unitys ProBuilder tools, which gave me good experience with 3d level creation in unity.
+I was tasked with creating a Board Game for a module in my first year at university, This process involved designing a board game with a fun gameplay loop and printing out and playtesting a prototype.
 </p>
 </div>
 <!-- RIGHT: video/content area -->